Application Gateway support for multi-tenant back ends such as App service

 The ability to derive the host name from the IP or FQDN of the back-end pool members.
 HTTP settings also provide an option to dynamically pick the host name from a back-end pool member's FQDN if configured with the option to derive host name from an individual back-end pool member.
 When using end to end TLS, this host name is derived from the FQDN and is used in the SNI extension.
 This capability enables scenarios where a back-end pool can have two or more multi-tenant PaaS services like Azure web apps and the request's host header to each member contains the host name derived from its FQDN.
 For implementing this scenario, we use a switch in the HTTP Settings called Pick hostname from backend address which will dynamically override the host header in the original request to the one mentioned in the backend pool.
 For example, if your backend pool FQDN contains “contoso11.azurewebsites.net” and “contoso22.azurewebsites.net”, the original request’s host header which is contoso.com will be overridden to contoso11.azurewebsites.net or contoso22.azurewebsites.net when the request is sent to the appropriate backend server.

 With this capability, customers specify the options in the HTTP settings and custom probes to the appropriate configuration.
 This setting is then tied to a listener and a back-end pool by using a rule.

-SSL termination and end to end SSL with multi-tenant services
+TLS termination and end to end TLS with multi-tenant services

-Both SSL termination and end to end SSL encryption is supported with multi-tenant services.
-For SSL termination at the application gateway, SSL certificate continues to be required to be added to the application gateway listener.
-However, in case of end to end SSL, trusted Azure services such as Azure App service web apps do not require whitelisting the backends in the application gateway.
+Both TLS termination and end to end TLS encryption is supported with multi-tenant services.
+For TLS termination at the application gateway, TLS certificate continues to be required to be added to the application gateway listener.
+However, in case of end to end TLS, trusted Azure services such as Azure App service web apps do not require allowing the backends in the application gateway.
 Therefore, there is no need to add any authentication certificates.

 Notice that in the above image, there is no requirement to add authentication certificates when App service is selected as backend.